avaughn271/CLUES2/README.md

 **--tCutoff** The maximum time (in generations) to be considered in the analysis.

 **--df** This is the number of discretization points that is used to bin the allele frequencies.
 A higher number will result in less error due to rounding of allele frequencies but at increased computational cost.
-We find that having a finer discretization (higher df) is more important when N is large and/or s is close to 0.
-This is because these cases result in smaller allele frequency fluctuations from generation to generation and only a fine discretization grid will be able to model them accurately.
-The most rigorous way to set df is to steadily increase df until the results appear to have converged, but we find the default value of 400 is sufficient for nearly all cases.
+We find that having a finer discretization (higher df) is more important when N is large.
+This is because large population sizes result in smaller allele frequency fluctuations from generation to generation and only a fine discretization grid will be able to model them accurately.
+The most rigorous way to set df is to steadily increase df until the results appear to have converged, but we find that practically the default value of 450 is sufficient for nearly all cases.

 **--timeBins** A file containing one nonnegative number per line, in increasing order.
 These give the endpoints of the disjoint time intervals in which independent selection coefficients will be inferred.
 An example file is: